btlaton/atlas-checkin/checkin_staging/docs/FEATURE_SIGNUP.md

 # Member Sign‑Up & Billing (Staff‑Assisted MVP)

-Scope: Staff‑assisted onboarding in‑gym on the iPad (no self‑service yet).
+Scope: Staff-assisted onboarding in-gym on the iPad (no self-service yet).
 Uses Stripe Checkout for subscriptions; no card data handled by us.
 On success, create/update the member + active membership in Supabase and send the QR email.

+> **Feature Flag** — All signup/billing routes are gated behind `ENABLE_STAFF_SIGNUP=1`.
+Leave the flag at `0` for GA-focused builds and enable it only in dedicated signup testing environments.

 ## Goals (MVP)
 - Staff flow only: `/staff/signup` (mobile‑friendly) behind staff auth (separate from kiosk PIN).